rislaed/KCTalkingCards/README.md

 The talking cards use their original Part 1 stats by default but you can apply some balancing by setting `TalkingCardsBalance` to `true` in the configuration.
 You can see the exact changes for the balancing below but the Stoat and Stunted Wolf would be functionally identical to the Stoat and Wolf cards in Kaycee's Mod.
 As the Stinkbug has no direct counterpart it has been manually balanced to account for its cheap cost and sigil.

-You can also set `TalkingCardsNontalkingMerge` to `true` to allow the talking cards to be merged with their non-talking counterpart at the Mycologists event.
+If you have the [MycoMerger](https://inscryption.thunderstore.io/package/RykeDaxter/MycoMerger/) mod installed, you can also set `TalkingCardsNontalkingMerge` to `true` to allow the talking cards to be merged with their non-talking counterpart at the Mycologists event.
 You can change what that counterpart is in the configuration but the recommended default is Talking Stoat with Stoat, Stinkbug with RingWorm, and Stunted Wolf with Wolf.
-When setting the card name in the configuration, it must be the internal card name and not the displayed card name.
+When setting the card name in the configuration, it must be the [internal card name](https://github.com/MADH95/JSONLoader/blob/master/Card%20Names.txt) and not the displayed card name.

 The Talking Cards starter deck when balanced is roughly equivalent to the Vanilla starter deck, swapping out the Bullfrog for the Stinkbug.
 The balancing attempts to bring the cards closer to the base game, giving no advantage for having them other than the cards talking and being animated.